-5.7 Accreditation
+Accreditation

 Accreditation is the formal recognition of a body’s competence to conduct a specific activity such as testing, inspection or certification.
 This recognition is based on compliance with international and European standards.
 Compliance with these standards requires organisations to demonstrate competence, impartiality and integrity (www.inab.ie).
 Accreditation is provided by the national accreditation body for each Member State; in Ireland this is the Irish National Accreditation Board (INAB).
-The NDTC laboratory was previously accredited to ISO/IEC 17025:2017 however we voluntarily suspended accreditation recently to free up resources to prepare for ISO 15189:2022, which we hope to attain in 2026.
+The NDTC laboratory was previously accredited to ISO/IEC 17025:2017 however we voluntarily withdrew accreditation recently to free up resources to prepare for ISO 15189:2022, which we aim to attain in 2027.